guilherme-aroliveira/my-obsidian-vault/Computer Science/DevOps/IaC/Terraform.md

 for_each --> only works with a map or a set for_each = toset(var.filename)

-A Lifecycle rule allows to a resource to be created fisrt before the older one is deleted.
+A Life cycle rule allows to a resource to be created first before the older one is deleted.
 Some options for the lifecycle: create_before_destroy, prevent_destroy --> useful to prevent your resources from getting accidentally deleted

 We can also combine the comparison operators like this to make use of a specific version within a range. pessimistic constraint operators --> defined by making use of the tilde greater than symbol --> ~> 1.2 This operator allows TerraForm to download the specific version or any available incremental version based on the value we provided.